andreasawenlof/pp1-final/README.md

 Recognizable icons on social media links so it's easy to navigate and clear to see.
 Added aria-labels on all links to help screen-readers better understand and navigate the project.
-Passed contrast checker, had one problem it said but it's only them not understandin the media querys.
+Passed contrast checker, had one problem it said but it's only them not understanding the media queries.

 ### Languages Used
 HTML and CSS were used to create this website.